 Once you’ve got that down pat, you can then narrow down your food supply selection based on the following criteria:

-For example, if you love to eat pasta, go ahead and stock some up.
+For example, if you love to eat pasta, go stock some up.
 It’s shelf-stable, easy to prepare, and can provide you with much-needed carbs anyway.

 Got a sweet tooth?
 Stash some chocolate bars and candy.
-These treats are delicious for sure, but they also help you keep your calories up and boost your morale at the same time.
+These treats are delicious for sure, and they also help you keep your calories up and boost your morale at the same time.

 If your family prefers a certain brand of oatmeal or cereal, include it.
 It’s really not rocket science.

-The items that you pick would really depend on what you personally prefer, but here are some common comfort food that you can include:
+The best emergency food will depend on what you personally prefer, but here’s a list of common comfort food you can include:

 - Peanut butter